ACEhandle/ai-voice/README.md

 - numpy
 - soundfile
 - pyttsx3
+- pyautogui
+## Voice Command Actions
+The `voice_command_actions.py` module allows you to trigger automation based on recognized speech:

+- **Click by image**: Place a screenshot (e.g., `ok_button.png`) in your working directory and say "click by image ok_button.png".
+- **Open programs**: Say "open notepad" or "open chrome" to launch applications.
+- **Switch windows**: Say "switch window" or "alt tab" to cycle through open windows.
+- **Mouse actions**: Say "click", "double click", or "move to top left" for basic mouse control.

+You can extend `voice_command_actions.py` to add more custom commands as needed.

 ## Deployment / Packaging as Standalone
 To package this project as a standalone executable (e.g., for Windows):